Postdoctoral Fellows Program funding

-Individuals in J-1 Research Scholar status may remain in the United States for a maximum of five (5) years.
-Individuals are responsible for understanding regulations associated with the Two-Year Home Residency Requirement, the Twelve-Month Rule, and the Two-year Bar.
-This information is especially important for individuals who have been in J-1 status prior to applying to the Beckman Institute Fellows program.
+Individuals in J-1 Research Scholar status may remain in the United States for a maximum of five years.
+Individuals are responsible for understanding regulations associated with the Two-Year Home Residency Requirement, the Twelve-Month Rule, and the Two-Year

-- Two-year home residence requirement: Some J-1 exchange visitors are required to return either to their country of nationality or country of legal permanent residence and to live there for a period of two years after their J program ends, and before they can obtain certain U.S. visas and immigration benefits.
+- Two-Year Home Residency Requirement: Some J-1 exchange visitors are required to return either to their country of nationality or country of legal permanent residence and to live there for a period of two years after their J program ends, and before they can obtain certain U.S. visas and immigration benefits.
 The purpose of this requirement is to provide the home country with the benefit of the exchange visitor’s experience in the United States.

-- Twelve-month rule: If individuals have been in any J-1 or J-2 exchange visitor status for more than six months, they cannot return to the U.S. as a Professor or Research Scholar until twelve months have passed from the end of their previous J program.
+- Twelve-Month Rule: If individuals have been in any J-1 or J-2 exchange visitor status for more than six months, they cannot return to the U.S. as a Professor or Research Scholar until 12 months have passed from the end of their previous J program.
 The time is calculated according to their entry and departure dates.

-- Two-year bar: Individuals in the J-1 Research Scholar or Professor category have a two-year bar on repeat participation in those categories.
-This bar applies to anyone in one of these categories as of November 18, 2006.
+- Two-Year Bar: Individuals in the J-1 Research Scholar or Professor category have a two-year bar on repeat participation in those categories.
+This bar applies to anyone in one of these categories as of Nov.
+18, 2006.
 The bar becomes effective when your program as a Research Scholar or Professor becomes inactive.

 For more information on J-1 visa sponsorship and status regulations, please visit the International Student and Scholar Services website.